Social Media Name Checker

 Consistent usernames across platforms establish your digital identity.
 Cybersquatters register usernames matching real people or brands to sell them, impersonate them, or damage reputations.
 Registering your username on platforms you don't actively use (defensive registration) prevents this.
 A unified presence also improves discoverability — users and customers can find you consistently regardless of the platform they search on.

-Security researchers and investigators use username lookups as part of OSINT (Open Source Intelligence) gathering.
-Consistent usernames across platforms create a digital footprint that links accounts to a single identity.
+Security researchers use username lookups as part of OSINT (Open Source Intelligence) gathering.
+Consistent usernames create a digital footprint that links accounts to a single identity.
 Tools like Sherlock, Maigret, and WhatsMyName automate this across hundreds of platforms.
-Understanding this helps individuals protect their privacy and make informed decisions about their online presence.
+Understanding this helps individuals protect privacy and make informed decisions about their online presence.

 Some platforms allow reporting squatted usernames (inactive accounts holding your trademark).
 Twitter/X, GitHub, and others have trademark policies.
 Document your trademark registration before filing claims.
 Act quickly — once a squatter establishes history on the platform, removal becomes more difficult.
 For high-value brands, consider legal trademark registration before launching.